nanvel/blog/2020/07/ruby.md

 end
 ```

-Often exlamation marks is used in mutator method that alters the objects in place.
+Often exclamation mark is used in mutator method that alters the objects in place.
 Example: `#sort` vs `#sort!`.

 Singleton methods are available on a single object: